AndyDentFree/im-plausibilities/README.md

 * [webFromIM](./webFromIM/README.md) sole reason for this demo is to launch Safari.

 ### Planned apps
-Note the presence of an idea below is **not** a guarantee the idea is feasible!
+Note the presence of an idea below is **not** a guarantee the idea is feasible or that I have time to attend to it!

 * A pure app version of `imPhoto` that uses `MFMessageComposeViewController` to test sending without going into iMessage
 * Sending a photo as special data via a cloud service, so the receiving app can process it
 * Sending photos using `MSMessageLiveLayout` to continuously update in the transcript

+Also, any nested folders in this repo which are not linked above may be incomplete samples.
+Please add an issue if you think something should be mentioned here, I may have just forgotten it.
+Also add issues for anything that is unclear in the docs or source!

 ## Other Rationales
 I love the effort some people put into their sample code but it's often frustrating when they explore several things at once. _I'm testing this API **and** learning Reactive Cocoa_ because those complex samples tend to be left to wither - they are too hard to maintain when someone loses interest.